 Cheese & Wine Tasting in a Paris Cellar |

-At one time, a culinary visit to Paris for us wasn't complete without a meal at one of Chef Christian Constant's restaurants.
+At one time, a culinary visit to Paris wasn't complete for us without a meal at one of Chef Christian Constant's restaurants.
 If you lodged around Rue St-Dominique near the Eiffel Tower, it was hard not to dine at one of them — three of his restaurants dominated the last block of the street.
 Among them was Les Cocottes.

 ![]() |